defund12/defund12.org/_emails/us/california/walnut_creek.md

   As Walnut Creek residents, we therefore demand that you take immediate action to ensure the following:

-  Reduce WCPD’s allocation from the General Fund by 50% (roughly $26M) Disallow unauthorised overtime by WCPD
+  * Reduce WCPD’s allocation from the General Fund by 50% (roughly $26M)
+  * Disallow unauthorised overtime by WCPD
-  Discontinue use of general fund dollars to pay for settlements due to police murder, misconduct, and negligence Invest in housing, jobs, youth programs, restorative justice, and mental health workers to keep the community safe.
+  * Discontinue use of general fund dollars to pay for settlements due to police murder, misconduct, and negligence
+  * Invest in housing, jobs, youth programs, restorative justice, and mental health workers to keep the community safe.

   Walnut Creek can not wait any longer for a budget that meets the needs of its residents.
 The only way to achieve this is to take immediate steps to Defund and Abolish WCPD.

   Thank you,

   [YOUR NAME]
+  [YOUR ADDRESS]
+  [YOUR EMAIL]
+  [YOUR PHONE NUMBER]
 ---